SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 Use a time-based waiting step to wait a specific amount of days before sending the next email/SMS, or to wait until a specific date for specific occasions or actions.
 For example, to send reminders 1 week, 1 day, and 1 hour before a webinar.

-1. Drag the **Send email** step box from the step menu and drop it into an available slot in the flowchart.
+1. Drag the **Wait time** box from the step menu and drop it into an available slot in the flowchart.
 1. Set the condition.
 Do one of the following:

     * Select **Number of days/hours after previous step** and then select number and unit.